 Thelma Meléndez de Santa Ana joined the board on July 1, 2012.
 Dr. Meléndez serves as Chief Executive Officer, Office of Educational Services for the Los Angeles Unified School District (LAUSD).
 Prior to joining the LAUSD as a senior administrator for Beyond the Bell, in March 2014, Dr. Meléndez served as education advisor to Los Angeles Mayor Eric Garcetti.
-For the past two years Dr. Meléndez was superintendent of schools for the Santa Ana Unified School District, the largest school district in Orange County, overseeing 56,000 students at 61 schools sites and 4,500 educators and staff members.
-Prior to that position, she worked at the U.S. Department of Education, where she helped to develop the Blueprint for Reform.
-As Assistant Secretary for Elementary and Secondary Education, she led the office as it administered billions of dollars in grant funding through the American Recovery and Reinvestment Act of 2009.
+Dr. Meléndez was superintendent of schools for the Santa Ana Unified School District, the largest school district in Orange County, worked at the U.S. Department of Education, where she helped to develop the Blueprint for Reform, and as Assistant Secretary for Elementary and Secondary Education, she led the office as it administered grant funding through the American Recovery and Reinvestment Act of 2009.
 She earned a BA cum laude in sociology from UCLA, a Ph.D from USC's Rossier School of Education, and an Honorary Doctorate from Pepperdine University's Graduate School of Education and Psychology.
-Awards received by Dr. Meléndez de Santa Ana include an Alumni Merit Award from the USC Alumni Association (2012), National Hispanic Woman of the year (2011) by the Mexican American Opportunity Foundation, and the American Association of School Administrators named her the California Superintendent of the year in 2009.
 She is married to Otto Santa Ana, a professor in the Department of Chicano Studies at UCLA.

 STEWART A. RESNICK